 The Leuven town hall is possibly the most elegant landmark in Belgium.
 Luckily, a day trip to Leuven is a easy and relaxing, allowing you to see this stunning Belgian landmark and the rest of the city.

 The Town Hall is truly an unforgettable building with its ornate architecture, crafted in lace-like detail.
 Constructed between 1448 and 1469 on a Brabantine late gothic, the Leuven town hall is a wonder to look at, covered with 236 statues in canopied niches, and the corbels supporting the statues are carved with Biblical scenes in high relief.
 The details are astonishing up close, and from afar, we can appreciate how magnificent is as a whole, with the four corner turrets, two ridge turrets, and a balustrade around the building.

 Besides the spectacular architectural design, the town hall has beautiful interiors and cellars as well as a huge number of statues and paintings to explore over the three floors.
 There are also daily tours to the rest of the building, where the guide will explain to you the details of the construction history of this Gothic gem.
 For example, the statues representing biblical figures, scholars, eminent citizens, artists, judges, dukes of Brabant, and even Napoleon that ornate the exterior weren’t part of the building until the 19th century.

 By Sarah Vanheel from CosmopoliClan

-After Philip of Alsace moved on, the Castle of the Counts (Gravensteen in Flemish) was repurposed to a supreme court and later even an industrial complex.
-It has stayed surprisingly intact and, to this day, it counts as one of Ghent’s most important attractions.
+After Philip of Alsace moved on, the Castle of the Counts (Gravensteen in Flemish) was repurposed into a supreme court and later even an industrial complex.
+It has stayed surprisingly intact, and, to this day, it counts as one of Ghent’s most important attractions.